 Notable ethnographic works and authors

-Another important work is Richard Dawkins's The Selfish Gene, which, although not strictly ethnographic, contributes significantly to our understanding of cultural evolution and social behavior.
+Another important work is The Selfish Gene by Richard Dawkins, which, although not strictly ethnographic, makes a significant contribution to our understanding of cultural evolution and social behavior.
 This work has become a classic in the field of modern biology and anthropology.

-It is also worth mentioning the works of Margaret Mead (Sex and Death in the Mental Life of the Andes), Evanda Balard (City and Jungle), Karl Gustav Jung (Mandals in Psychotherapy) and many others who have made significant contributions to the study of cultural communities and expanding our understanding of the world.
+Also worth mentioning are the works of Margaret Mead ("Sex and Death in the Mental Life of the Andes"), Evanda Balard ("The City and the Jungle"), Carl Gustav Jung ("Mandals in Psychotherapy"), and many others who have made significant contributions to exploring cultural commonalities and expanding our understanding of the world.

 Winning hearts